 Job Sites Associated with Asbestos Use in Delaware

-As previously mentioned, chemical companies played a major part in asbestos use in Delaware.
-Although they provided many Delaware residents a means of employment, these companies also placed them in direct risk of harm.
-DuPont Chemical, one of the nation’s largest chemical and paint companies, has exposed arrays of people to asbestos in several states, including its Seaford and Wilmington locations in Delaware.
-Although the company was warned of the hazards of using asbestos back in the 1930s, they continued to use it in pipes, boilers, machinery, and equipment for several decades.
+Chemical companies played a major part in asbestos use in Delaware.
+DuPont Chemical, one of the nation’s largest chemical and paint companies, numerous people to asbestos in several states, including its Seaford and Wilmington locations in Delaware.
+Although the company was warned of the hazards of using asbestos back in the 1930s, they continued to use it in pipes, boilers, machinery, and equipment for decades.
 DuPont has faced several lawsuits because of their negligence.

 - General Chemical Corporation (also known as Delaware Valley Works: DVW), Claymont